StevenRuest/async_urequests/README.md

 Notes:
 - to import synchronously (normal) :

-  from uasync_urequests import urequests as requests
+  from async_urequests import urequests as requests

 - to import asynchronously:

-  import uasync_urequests as requests
+  import async_urequests as requests

 - Default HTTP version is 1.0, to change HTTP version do: